 Continuing education may be completed through the ASHA, the MSHA, or any other national or state-sponsored organization.

-You can review ASHA’s continuing education offerings or MSHA’s continuing education credits.
+You can review ASHA’s continuing education offerings or MSHA’s continuing education opportunities.

 Speech-Language Pathology Salary in Missouri